-On AMD processors, nested paging has been available starting with the Barcelona (K10) architecture - they call it now "rapid virtualization indexing" (RVI).
-Intel added support for nested paging, which they call "extended page tables" (EPT), with their Core i7 (Nehalem) processors.
+On AMD processors, nested paging has been available starting with the Barcelona (K10) architecture.
+They now call it rapid virtualization indexing (RVI).
+Intel added support for nested paging, which they call extended page tables (EPT), with their Core i7 (Nehalem) processors.

-If nested paging is enabled, the VirtualBox hypervisor can also use large pages to reduce TLB usage and overhead.
+If nested paging is enabled, the Oracle VM VirtualBox hypervisor can also use large pages to reduce TLB usage and overhead.
 This can yield a performance improvement of up to 5%.
-To enable this feature for a VM, you need to use the VBoxManage modifyvm --largepages command; see chapter 8.8, VBoxManage modifyvm, page 129.
+To enable this feature for a VM, you need to use the VBoxManage modifyvm --largepages command.
+See chapter 8.8, VBoxManage modifyvm, page 133.

-• On Intel CPUs, another hardware feature called "Virtual Processor Identifiers" (VPIDs) can greatly accelerate context switching by reducing the need for expensive flushing of the processor's Translation Lookaside Buffers (TLBs).
+• On Intel CPUs, a hardware feature called Virtual Processor Identifiers (VPIDs) can greatly accelerate context switching by reducing the need for expensive flushing of the processor's Translation Lookaside Buffers (TLBs).

-To enable these features for a VM, you need to use the VBoxManage modifyvm --vtxvpid and --largepages commands; see chapter 8.8, VBoxManage modifyvm, page 129.
+To enable these features for a VM, you need to use the VBoxManage modifyvm --vtxvpid and --largepages commands.
+See chapter 8.8, VBoxManage modifyvm, page 133.